-A copy of the field trial course with dimensions and the general layout is to be sent to all competitors and the judge before commencement of the competition.
+If the course has been changed, a copy of the course with dimensions and the general layout is to be sent to all competitors and the judge before commencement of the competition.

-6.1 The competitor casts the dog from a 9m circle, draws all 5 sheep through the circle and remains in it until the first obstacle, the gap, is negotiated.
-During this time, the competitor is permitted to move within this circle.

-6.2 They then proceed to go around the flag in an anticlockwise direction without stopping and keeping the sheep on their right hand side.
-Points will be deducted if it is necessary to stop at the flag to negotiate it correctly.

-6.3 At the second obstacle, the race, the competitor remains in a 1.8m circle until the sheep are well clear of the longest rail at the exit after which they approach the third obstacle.
+- 8.2 Rules: - (a) The competitor casts the dog from a 9m circle, draws all 5 sheep through the circle and remains in it until the first obstacle, the gap, is negotiated.
+During this time, the competitor is permitted to move within this circle. - (b) They then proceed to go around the flag in an anticlockwise direction without stopping and keeping the sheep on their right hand side.
+Points will be deducted if it is necessary to stop at the flag to negotiate it correctly. - (c) At the second obstacle, the race, the competitor remains in a 1.8m circle until the sheep are well clear of the longest rail at the exit after which they approach the third obstacle.

-6.4 At the third obstacle, the yard and bridge, they firstly open the yard gate, keeping the sheep and dog under control, and then move to the 1.8m circle where they stay until the sheep are in the yard.
+- (d) At the third obstacle, the yard and bridge, they firstly open the yard gate, keeping the sheep and dog under control, and then move to the 1.8m circle where they stay until the sheep are in the yard.
 They then shut the yard gate, open the bridge gate and stand back in the circle at the bridge until the sheep are worked over.
-They shut the bridge gate (keeping the sheep and dog under control) and then proceed to the fourth obstacle.

-6.5 When the sheep are in the pen, the worker steps out of the circle and closes the gate.
-If a sheep escapes before the gate is closed it must be opened again and the competitor must return to the circle and negotiate the obstacle again.

-6.6 Five sheep are to be used for each run.
+They shut the bridge gate (keeping the sheep and dog under control) and then proceed to the fourth obstacle. - (e) When the sheep are in the pen, the worker steps out of the circle and closes the gate.
+If a sheep escapes before the gate is closed it must be opened again and the competitor must return to the circle and negotiate the obstacle again. - 8.3 Depending on the availability of sheep, five sheep are to be used for each run.

-6.7.
-A maximum of 16 minutes is to be allowed for each competitor to complete the course.
+8.4 A maximum of 16 minutes is to be allowed for each competitor to complete the course.

-6.8 Scale of points: Gap - 3 Race - 4 Yard and bridge - 8 Pen - 10
+8.5 Scale of points: Gap - 3, Race - 4, Yard and bridge - 8, Pen - 10